mycodedstuff/db-migration/README.md

 #### How can this library help?

-1. Generate SQL statements for a given schema (trick is to run it against an empty schema)
+1. Generate SQL statements for a given schema (trick is to run it against an empty/undefined schema)
 2. Validate if database schema is in sync
 3. Generate delta DDL statement for quick sync (dev productivity)
 4. Automatic schema sync on runtime (pass the generated sql statements to database)